ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is possible for the hardware to enforce hardware access control (memory protection)  on the digest registers so that some of the larger claims can be more secure.
 For example, one register may be writable only by the TEE so the detached claims from the TEE will have TEE-level security.

-The detached digest is an array of two data items, a COSE algorithm identifier and a byte string containing the digest.
+The data type for this type of submodule is an array It contains two data items, an algorithm identifier and a byte string containing the digest.

-The detached digest is distinguished from the other submodule types by it being an array.

-A DEB, described in {{DEB}}  may be used to convey detached claims sets and the token with their detached digests.
+A DEB, described in {{DEB}}, may be used to convey detached claims sets and the token with their detached digests.
+EAT however, doesn't require use of a DEB.
-Other protocols may also be used to convey detached claims sets and detached digests.
-TODO: text about not modifying detached claims sets.
+Any other protocols may be used to convey detached claims sets and the token with their detached digests.
+Note that since detached Claims-Sets are usually signed, protocols conveying them must make sure they are not modified in transit.

 ### No Inheritance